JamesSkemp/words/content/post/on-the-saying-god-is-odd.md

 +++
-title = "On the Saying 'God is Odd'" summary = "A brief discourse on the saying \"God is odd\"." draft = false comments = true date = "2004-09-17T01:01:00-05:00"
+title = "On the Saying 'God is Odd'" description = "A brief discourse on the saying \"God is odd\"." draft = false comments = true date = "2004-09-17T01:01:00-05:00"